Acetaminophen Toxicity

 Educate parents in the proper dosing for children and the danger associated with misusing various acetaminophen preparations of different concentrations (eg, infant suspension vs pediatric elixir, pediatric vs adult suppositories).
 Currently, one standard concentration (160 mg/5 mL) of liquid acetaminophen medication is available for infants and children.
 Before 2011, OTC APAP formulations for infants and children were 80 mg/0.8 mL (Infant Concentrated Drops) and 160 mg/5 mL (Children's Liquid Suspension or Syrup).
 Despite the change to one standard formulation, the older concentrations (80 mg/0.8 mL) of infant acetaminophen may still be found in some homes.
 If an older APAP product is to be used, confirm the correct concentration of infant acetaminophen with the caregiver to prevent therapeutic error.

-Parents should always be given clear dose and formulation instructions based on the age and weight of the child.
+Parents should always be given clear instructions on dose and formulation, based on the age and weight of the child.
 Preferably, caregivers should use the dropper or syringe-measuring tool that accompanies the product.
 Parents must be instructed to carefully examine the labels of OTC medications that may contain acetaminophen in combination formulations.

-Educate patients and caregivers about the increased potential for renal toxicity associated with concurrent acetaminophen and nonsteroidal anti-inflammatory drug (NSAID) analgesic use or with chronic ethanol use.
+Educate patients and caregivers about the increased potential for kidney toxicity associated with concurrent acetaminophen and nonsteroidal anti-inflammatory drug (NSAID) analgesic use or with chronic ethanol use.

 Parents and caregivers must ensure proper storage of medications within the home.
 This is critical in order to prevent unsupervised access to drugs or other toxic substances by children.
 The goal is to minimize the risk of an unintentional ingestion of a potentially toxic agent.